Government subsidies fire up London property hotspots

 Property prices are rising at their fastest pace in three years, according to Nationwide, a building society.
 In London, the best-performing region, prices are already 5 percent above their 2007 peak.

-Critics accuse the government of pumping up the market to restore a feel-good factor ahead of national elections in 2015.
+Critics accuse the government of pumping up the market to restore a feel-good factor ahead of a general election in 2015.
 A recovery driven by credit, they say, is unsustainable and will build problems for the future when interest rates rise.

 In the capital, cheap mortgages are changing the drivers of the market.
 Big price gains used to be for trophy homes snapped up for cash by super-rich foreign buyers.
 Now the bidding wars are breaking out in the suburbs.